The Discrete Gaussian model, I. Renormalisation group flow at high temperature: Contraction mechanisms

 \subsection{Localisation operator}

-The main result of Section~\ref{sec:inequalities} are the following localisation operators $\Loc_{X,B}$ which will be used to exact the relevant and marginal part from the remainder coordinates.
+The main result of Section~\ref{sec:inequalities} are the following localisation operators $\Loc_{X,B}$ which will be used to extract the relevant and marginal part from the remainder coordinates.
 Our notation $\Loc_{X,B}$ is inspired by that of \cite{MR3332939}, but compared to this reference, the contraction mechanisms in this section rely on oscillations under the Gaussian expectation for the charged terms in addition.
 These operators are defined explicitly in the next definition, but the explicit definition does not play a direct role in the remainder of the paper: all that we will require in the following sections are its main properties which are stated in Propositions~\ref{prop:Loc-coupling} and \ref{prop:Loc-contract} below.

-The intuition that motivates the definition of $\Loc$ (and is substantiated by its properties stated in the next propositions) is related to which terms of a given periodic polymer $F$ are \emph{relevant} or \emph{marginal}: all the higher order Fourier coefficients $\hat{F}_q$, $q \geq 1$, contract at large $\beta$ (i.e., they become irrelevant along the renormalisation group flow), cf.~Lemma~\ref{lemma:contraction_of_charge_q_term} below, and so does the neutral part $\hat{F}_0$ after removal of its Taylor expansion in $\nabla \varphi$ up to terms of second order, cf.~Lemma~\ref{lemma:gaussian_contraction} below.
+The definition of $\Loc$ has two motivations, one analytic and one algebraic.
+In analytic considerations, the intuition (and is substantiated by its properties stated in the next propositions) is related to which terms of a given periodic polymer $F$ are \emph{relevant} or \emph{marginal}: all the higher order Fourier coefficients $\hat{F}_q$, $q \geq 1$, contract at large $\beta$ (i.e., they become irrelevant along the renormalisation group flow), cf.~Lemma~\ref{lemma:contraction_of_charge_q_term} below, and so does the neutral part $\hat{F}_0$ after removal of its Taylor expansion in $\nabla \varphi$ up to terms of second order, cf.~Lemma~\ref{lemma:gaussian_contraction} below.
 The combination of these mechanisms culminates in Proposition~\ref{prop:Loc-contract}.
-Moreover, it is sufficient to exihibit these cancelations for small polymers $X \in \cS_j$.
+Moreover, it is sufficient to exhibit these cancelation for small polymers $X \in \cS_j$.
 Large polymers will turn out to contract automatically (due to their size), as explained further in Section~\ref{sec:reblocking}, see in particular Proposition~\ref{prop:largeset_contraction-v2}.
+In algebraic considerations, we use relation such as Proposition~\ref{prop:Loc-coupling} to define coupling constants ($(\bar{E}, \bar{s})$ in the proposition).
+Thus we define $\Loc$ as a modified Taylor expansion with symmetry \eqref{e:Loc-coupling}.

 \begin{definition} Let $F$ be a periodic scale-$j$ polymer activity, and let $\hat F_0$ be its neutral part.
 For $X \in \cS_j$, $B \in \cB_j(X)$, define